digitalservicebund/elterngeldrechner/architecture-decision-records/0007-deployment-strategy.md

 ## Context

-The Elterngeldrechner is part of the Familienportal, managed via a content management system operated by a hosting partner.
+The Elterngeldrechner is part of the Familienportal, which is managed via a content management system operated by a hosting partner.

 Until now, releasing a new version involved uploading the artifact to a sharepoint folder and notifying our hosting partner.
-Typically, they would include it in their next scheduled release, which could take several days, or publish it immediately if we requested a hotfix.
+Typically, they would include it in their next scheduled release, which could take several days or weeks, or publish it next to immediately, if we requested a hotfix.

-This process was slow, relied on manual communication, and had the additional drawback that we never knew exactly when a release would go live.
-This uncertainty was especially problematic for releases that required deploying a new version of the matomo container, which should only happen once the new version was live.
+This process was slow, relied on manual communication (and thus occasionally some delays due to illnesses, holidays etc.), and had the additional drawback that we never knew exactly when a release would go live.
+This uncertainty was especially problematic for releases that required deploying a new version of the matomo container, which required the new version to be live.

 To work around this, we previously appended the last commit hash to the bundle and set up a github action that checked hourly whether the new commit had gone live and notified us accordingly.
 While effective, this solution added unnecessary